domino-joyce/finch-practical/finch-instructions.md

 names(mydata)
 ```

-This should show you the heading of each column.
+When this runs in the console, it should show you the heading of each column of data.
+You can also look in the top right window - it tells you that there is a dataset called "mydata" and it consists of 216 observations and 6 variables.

 ```
 str(mydata)
 ```

-This will give you the structure of the data- there are 216 observations and 6 variables (columns).
+This will give you the structure of the data- there are 216 observations and 6 variables (columns), and it will tell you whether the variables are numeric or not.
 You can also use

 ```
 dim(mydata)